esteininger/personal/goals.md

 - Build and release an iOS app using React native
 - Earn passive income from a passion project
+- Find a position/career that blends talking to customers to uncover problems with engineering beautiful software applications  that solves them

 ## Personal